openPMD/openPMD-standard/STANDARD.md

       of the form given by `basePath` (e.g. `/extra_data`).
 In this way, the openPMD parsing tools will not parse this additional data.

-The following attributes are *optional* in each each file's *root* directory (path `/`) and indicate if a file contains mesh and/or particle records.
+The following attributes are *optional* in each each file's *root* group (path `/`) and indicate if a file contains mesh and/or particle records.
 It is *required* to set them if one wants to store mesh and/or particle records.